plotly/plotly.py/doc/python/hover-text-and-formatting.md

 <u><a href="https://go.plotly.com/dash-club?utm_source=Dash+Club+2022&utm_medium=graphing_libraries&utm_content=inline">Join now</a></u>.</p></div></div></div></div>

-#### Selecting a hovermode in a figure created with `plotly.graph_objects`
+#### Selecting a hover mode in a figure created with `plotly.graph_objects`

-The hovermode is a property of the figure layout, so you can select a hovermode no matter how you created the figure, either with `plotly.express` or with `plotly.graph_objects`.
+The hover mode is a property of the figure layout, so you can select a hover mode no matter how you created the figure, either with `plotly.express` or with `plotly.graph_objects`.
 Below is an example with a figure created with `plotly.graph_objects`.
 If you're not familiar with the structure of plotly figures, you can read [the tutorial on creating and updating plotly figures](/python/creating-and-updating-figures/).

 ```python
 import plotly.graph_objects as go